gladjohn/hybridSPA/README.md

 ## About the code

-Here there's a quick guide to the most interesting authentication-related bits of the sample.
+Here is a quick guide to the most interesting authentication-related bits of the sample.

 ### Sign in